 Opener ‘More Than This’ is a classy pop single with a beautiful melody, easily the most significant recording from Roxy Music’s second phase.
 The rest of the album doesn’t quite meet the same high bar, but it’s a consistent set; the gently pulsing ‘True To Life’ has always been a favourite, ‘To Turn You On’ is writhing and elegant, while Andy Mackay’s yearning saxophone on ‘Tara’ is a fitting farewell to a great band.

-I don’t think that it surpasses any of the albums from Roxy Music’s initial run, but Avalon is a surprisingly fulfilling final chapter in their story.
+It doesn’t surpass any of the creative albums from Roxy Music’s initial run, but Avalon is a surprisingly fulfilling final chapter in their story.

 Ten Favourite Roxy Music Songs